kafelix496/working-env/nvim/README.md

 :loud_sound: I'm a **front-end web developer** so most of plugins are configured based on **front-end web development**.

+### Prerequisites

+Install dependencies first and then install neovim plugins

 ### How to install 'neovim'

 Please check the official website https://github.com/neovim/neovim